eaxsi/sim7000-tracker/README.md

 # Extras
 The repository also includes an updater utility to help with updating multiple devices.
 The updater is located in the util-folder.
-In order to use the updater, the MQTT-broker details needs to be set to the config.ini file.
+In order to use the updater, the MQTT-broker details need to be set to the config.ini file.